 However, the transition has been discussed for many years—and not only by AACN.
 The National Organization of Nurse Practitioner Faculties (NONPF) set a goal of 2025 to move all entry-level nurse practitioner education to the DNP degree.

-While enrollment in DNP programs has increased continuously for 20 years running as of the AACN’s most recent Annual Survey, a DNP has not yet become required to practice as an APRN.
+While applications to DNP programs continued to increase in 2022 as of the AACN’s most recent Annual Survey, a DNP has not yet become required to practice as an APRN.

 However, the landscape is changing and the DNP is trending towards becoming the standard for APRNs at the highest level.